Omolabake-Kesh/LITA-Class-Documentation/README.md

 total revenue by region.
 - Create any other interesting report

-### Analysis:
+### Data Analysis/ Visualization.
-Total number of roll in the data set 40079, Remaining 9921 rolls after removing Duplicates, Converted to Table,did Pivot Table,Total Revenue,
+Total number of roll in the data set 40079, Remaining 9921 rolls after removing Duplicates, Converted to Table,did Pivot Table,Total Revenue, Average and Percentage.